lqdev/luisquintanilla.me/_src/about.md

 The [main feed](/feed/index.html) aggregates content of all types.
 [Note](/feed/notes.html) and [video](/feed/videos.html) feeds as their name suggest contain text content and videos I find interesting.

+For more details on how this site is built, check out the [colophon](/colophon.html)

 ## Subscribe & follow <span id="subscribe"></span>

 Subscribe to all content on this site through the respective RSS feeds.